 Final thoughts

-If you’re struggling with an abusive relationship, consider seeking professional help.
-At least consult a trusted friend or family member to tell them what’s happening.
+If you’re struggling with an abusive relationship, consider speaking to someone now.
+Even if you have talked to a trusted friend or family member to tell them what’s happening, I want you to know I’m a message away.

 More on leaving and understanding an abusive relationship: